ipython/traitlets/docs/source/config.rst

 .. note::

-    This section only apply to Python configuration files.
+    This section only applies to Python configuration files.

 Let's say you want to have different configuration files for various purposes.
 Our configuration system makes it easy for one configuration file to inherit